 Though I rather like the effect on some of these shots

 (especially this one) the melting sleet temporarily damaged my Nikon and caused auto-focusing problems in the days to come.

 My Trailblazer guide-book mentioned this ‘white cairn’ and told us to head for it from the valley below.
 Easily said, easily written.
 It was a pity that it was invisible in the snow-storm until we almost bumped into it.

 By 12.30, we were nearing Richmond and as once again I was in no great rush,

 crawled under a yew tree to eat a tuna sandwich and pork pie lunch.

 There in the distance sat Richmond.
 It was still only 1.30 as I entered the town and found a pub with an open fire (always a prerequisite) and settled down to thaw out and doze awhile, before heading to my B&B.

 We weren’t particularly looking forward to the next day: Day 9.
-It was the longest stage (23 miles) across the reputedly dreary Vale of Mowbray.
+It was the longest stage of our C2C schedule (23 miles) across the reputedly dreary Vale of Mowbray.
 There would be miles and miles of tarmac bashing, across a flat and uninspiring landscape.

-Bet you can’t wait to read all about it, huh?
+I bet you can’t wait to read all about it, huh?
 I know I can’t.